Meet Our Parents

 Philipp and his wife, Karen, have a son who recently graduated from Green Meadow, and is currently studying at the Schulich School of Music of McGill University in Montreal, Quebec.
 Their other son attends Green Meadow’s high school.

-She adds, "This is our seventh year at Green Meadow, with twins in the Fifth Grade and a younger sibling in the Third Grade.
-We were initially drawn to Waldorf education due to the closeness to nature, as well as the inherent respect for childhood, allowing it to unfold at a truly healthy and joyful pace.
+She adds, "This is our ninth year at Green Meadow, with twins in 8th Grade and a younger sibling in 6th Grade.
+We were initially drawn to Waldorf® Education due to the closeness to nature, as well as the inherent respect for childhood, allowing it to unfold at a truly healthy and joyful pace.
 Our children have been flourishing in this wonderful environment, developing love of learning, creativity, open-mindedness, great social skills, and self-esteem .
 We’re ever so grateful to our incredible, dedicated teachers and to this beautiful community that has enriched our lives in so many ways!

 Ken Herndon and Donna Lee Miele

 Ken Herndon and Donna Lee Miele have been parents at GMWS since 1999.
 Their five boys have all been nourished by the magical kindergarten, and have grown strong and eager for the world through the loving guidance of their lower school teachers.
 The two eldest Miele-Herndon boys are thriving in the high school, with the younger three poised to follow.
 Ken is a software engineer, and Donna an attorney and writer.
 Together, they run their own local businesses.